Xarelto Overview - All About Factor Xa Inhibitors

 - Muscle spasms

-If either you or a loved one take Xarelto blood thinner medication, consider the risks you face without an antidote.
-If you had a major bleeding episode or other serious complication while taking Xarelto, you may qualify for compensation.
-Because Janssen Pharmaceuticals failed to warn the public about Xarelto’s risks, thousands of product liability lawsuits are now pending.
-In December 2017, a jury ordered Janssen to pay plaintiff Lynn Hartman a $27.8 million settlement.
-Hartman, who lives in Indiana with her husband, won $26 million in punitive damages and $1.7 million in compensatory damages.
+If you experience a major bleeding episode while taking Xarelto, you may qualify for compensation.
+Because Janssen failed to warn the public about Xarelto’s internal bleeding risks, more than 23,000 lawsuits are now underway.
+In December 2017, a jury ordered Janssen to pay plaintiff Lynn Hartman $27.8 million in damages.
+However, Judge Michael Erdos reversed that verdict in January 2018 upon appeal.

 Check eligibility for compensation.